mastodon/documentation/Running-Mastodon/PgBouncer-guide.md

 #### Configuring userlist.txt

-Add the `mastodon` user to the `userlist.txt`:
+Add the `mastodon` user to the `userlist.txt` using md5 or plain text:

     "mastodon" "pineapple"

+Or using md5:

+    "mastodon" "md5bc8a988ff49c4d1d8c43c4747c68fc0b"

+The md5 password is just the md5sum of `password+username` with the string `md5` prepended.
+For instance, to derive the hash for user mastodon with pineapple password, you can do:

+    # ubuntu, debian, etc.
+    echo -n "pineapplemastodon" | md5sum
+    # macOS, openBSD, etc.
+    md5 -s "pineapplemastodon"

+You will get this as the result `bc8a988ff49c4d1d8c43c4747c68fc0b` and you prepend the string `md5`, resulting in `md5bc8a988ff49c4d1d8c43c4747c68fc0b`.

 You'll also want to create a `pgbouncer` admin user to log in to the PgBouncer admin database.
 So here's a sample `userlist.txt`:

 ```
-"mastodon" "pineapple"
+"mastodon" "md5bc8a988ff49c4d1d8c43c4747c68fc0b"
 "pgbouncer" "p4ssw0rd"
 ```